Qualytics/userguide/docs/add-datastores/oracle.md

 ## Add Enrichment Datastore

 Once you have successfully tested and verified your source datastore connection, you have the option to add the enrichment datastore (recommended).
 The enrichment datastore is used to store the analyzed results, including any anomalies and additional metadata in tables.
 This setup provides full visibility into your data quality, helping you manage and improve it effectively.

+!!! warning
+    Qualytics does not support the Oracle connector as an enrichment datastore, but you can point to a different connector.

 **Step 1:** Whether you have added a source datastore by creating a new datastore connection or using an existing connection, click on the **Next** button to start adding the **Enrichment Datastore**.